tensorzero/tensorzero/examples/haiku_hidden_preferences/README.md

 Over time, if feedback can be collected from the user, the system can learn to produce content that satisfies the user's preferences.

 In this example, we'll give a stylized example of such a system.
-For simplicity, we have built a system that writes haikus to satisfy a critic with hidden preferences.
+For simplicity, we have built a system that writes haikus about a variety of topics to satisfy an LLM judge with hidden preferences.
-The critic will accept or reject haikus, and the haiku writer will learn to write haikus that satisfy the critic's preferences over time.
+The judge will accept or reject haikus, and the haiku writer will learn to write haikus that satisfy the judge's preferences over time.
+The judge's preferences are hidden from the haiku writer and will not change during this example.

 We use a list of common nouns provided by Desi Quintans [here](https://www.desiquintans.com/nounlist) as the set of topics for the haikus.